-In 2017 I purchased a block of land in a growth area of Melbourne, at around the same time I noticed that they were recruiting for new JPs in my new area, I remember many years ago at my high school in NZ we had a teacher who was a JP and I thought at the time, yeah, I wouldn’t mind doing that when I’m an old man, and having reached my 40’s I considered myself old enough, and so I submitted an expression of interest.
+In 2017 I purchased a block of land in a growth area of Melbourne, at around the same time I noticed there was a shortage of JPs in my new area, my great aunt was a JP in NSW, and I remember many years ago at my high school in NZ we had a teacher who was a JP and I thought at the time, yeah, I wouldn’t mind doing that when I’m an old man, and having reached my 40’s, I considered myself old enough, and so I submitted an expression of interest.

 Fast forward to October 2019, and I was sitting in a large room with dozens of potential applicants, my understanding of becoming a JP was that you approached an MP and asked them to recommend you (which is the process where I grew up in New Zealand), however in the great State of Victoria that hasn’t been the case for many years, and although the prerequisites are you must be an Australian Citizen and you must be over 18 years old, we learnt that applicants must submit their CV, undergo a rigorous recruitment process involving video interviews, face to face interviews, federal police checks, classroom training, and an examination.

 I attended my face to face interview in late January 2020, and being slightly nervous I was worried I didn’t do well, then as I was leaving the interview one of the recruiters who I was chatting to earlier said “I really look forward to seeing you at the training”, unfortunately not long after COVID-19 hit Melbourne hard, we were scheduled to do our classroom training in autumn, but this was promptly cancelled, we waited about 6 months before the training was moved online, and in the end, we had to complete and pass (with 90% or more) 7 modules in total, questions surrounded the JP Handbook and how JPs serve the community.